From Fluctuation to Polarization: Imprints of $O(1-10)\, \mathrm{Mpc}^{-1}$ Curvature Perturbations in CMB B-modes from

 Since the azimuthal angle appears in the integral of Eq.~(\ref{eq:almdef}) only through the factors $\cos 2 \phi$ and $\sin 2 \phi$, the integral is non-vanishing only for the spherical harmonics with $m = \pm 2$.
 Thus the only non-vanishing coefficients will be $a_{\ell, \pm 2}^B$.

 As a final step before using these coefficients to evaluate $C_\ell^{BB}$ in Eq.~(\ref{eq:ClBBdef}), we decompose the tensor perturbation as

-where $h_{\mathbf{k}}^\lambda \equiv h_\lambda(\eta_i, \mathbf{k})$ is the initial amplitude and $\mathcal{T}(\eta,k)$ is the transfer function.
+where $h_{\mathbf{k}}^\lambda \equiv h_\lambda(\eta_i, \mathbf{k})$ is the ``initial'' amplitude and $\mathcal{T}(\eta,k)$ is the transfer function.
 The statistical properties of the initial amplitudes are encoded in the dimensionless tensor power spectrum $\mathcal{P}_h(k)$ defined in Eq.~(\ref{eq:Phdef}).
-Meanwhile, a mode function's subsequent deterministic evolution is captured by the transfer function $\mathcal{T}(\eta,k)$, which in the absence of anisotropic stress obeys the sourceless wave equation\footnote{In reality, there is some small amount of anisotropic stress from free streaming neutrinos.
+In practice, we will choose horizon crossing for each mode as the time to set these initial conditions since, as we will demonstrate shortly, it is here that the tensor perturbations peak.
+Meanwhile, a mode function's subsequent sub-horizon evolution is captured by the transfer function $\mathcal{T}(\eta,k)$, which in the absence of anisotropic stress obeys the sourceless wave equation\footnote{In reality, there is some small amount of anisotropic stress from free streaming neutrinos.
 We omit the term here, but account for this effect in our numerical implementation by using the transfer functions computed by the Boltzmann solver \texttt{CLASS}~\cite{CLASS:I,CLASS:II}.}

+We comment that in performing this decomposition, we are making an approximation, since the actual evolution of the mode function of Eq.~(\ref{eq:hsol}) post-horizon re-entry does not exactly coincide with the evolution of the transfer function.
+However, we have verified numerically that the behavior fairly faithfully approximates the true sub-horizon evolution, in particular for those wavenumbers $k < 1 \, \text{Mpc}^{-1}$ which give the dominant contribution to the B-mode signal.
+If anything, the B-mode estimates we present are conservative, since the transfer function decays slightly more abruptly as compared with the actual mode function evolution.

 Combining these results, carrying out the integrals explicitly, and summing over polarizations, we find the angular spectrum of B-mode polarization Eq.~(\ref{eq:ClBBdef}) can be written

 where we have defined the function